mbevand/ledthemfight/README.md

     return black if ((index - frame) % 20) else red
 ```

-Now you see red dots separated by 20 pixels move along your LED string at a
+This displays red dots separated by 20 pixels that move along the LED string at a
 speed of 1 pixel per frame.

 # Effect Module Reference